-The School of Professional Studies is designed to provide quality, continuous higher education learning opportunities for adults who want to advance in their careers and keep pace with the growing complexities of today's career environment.
-Nearly one-fourth of all students attending Trine University are School of Professional Studies' students.
+The College of Graduate and Professional Studies (CGPS) is designed to provide quality, continuous higher education learning opportunities for adults who want to advance in their careers and keep pace with the growing complexities of today's career environment.
+Nearly one-fourth of all students attending Trine University are CGPS students.

-SCHOOL OF PROFESSIONAL STUDIES Angola Education Center
+Angola Education Center